exponential-io/android-navigationview-material-design/README.md

 - Select **Build**, click **Rebuild Project**.
 - Commit your changes to git.
 - Select **File**, click **Invalidate Caches / Restart...**.

+## Follow commit log

+You can now start to follow the steps to implement the NavigationDrawer via the git commit log.
+Begin with the commits that are prefixed with `drawer:`.